Last Updated February 3, 2022

 Second Residence in Tax-Free Countries

-The Bahamas has no income tax, choosing to earn its money from tourism instead.
+The Bahamas is one of the countries with no income tax, choosing to earn its money from tourism instead.
 Residents of the Bahamas pay zero tax on the money they earn anywhere in the world, inside or outside of the Bahamas.

-You can enter The Bahamas as a visitor and then apply for either temporary or permanent residence within two months of your arrival.
+You can enter The Bahamas as a visitor and then apply for either temporary or permanent residency within two months of your arrival.

 A renewable annual residence permit will cost you $1,000 each year.
 And even though it is not officially required, it is beneficial to have a home on the island to get approved.